How to deal with annoying housemates

 The Party Animal

-You pass them in the hallway the morning after, half naked with toilet roll trailing from the bathroom.
+You pass them in the hallway the morning after, half-naked with toilet roll trailing from the bathroom.
 Or you'll find them asleep under the kitchen table because they couldn't quite make it up the stairs to bed.

 They make the house smell of stale smoke, and you're constantly being woken up to let them in at 4am because they've lost their keys and need money to pay the taxi driver.

-The Party Animal's lifestyle leaves them perpetually without funds, and you find yourself buying them drinks when you can't even afford to eat meat this week.
+The Party Animal's lifestyle leaves them perpetually without funds, and you find yourself buying them drinks when you can't even afford to eat this week.

-How to handle The Party Animal
+How to deal with The Party Animal housemate

 When you see they're heading out to a club after making excuses for not being able to pay the bills, don't hide how their cheek has left you feeling shocked and appalled.

 Try not to ignore the phone calls too much, as they may actually need your help every once in a while.
-But should it start getting out of hand, communication is best solution – sit them down and have a chat about what's going on.
+But should it start getting out of hand, communication is the best solution – sit them down and have a chat about what's going on.

 The Drama Queen/King

 Everyone is scared of the dramatic flatmate due to their terrifying mood swings.
 They fly into a rage at the slightest thing, like someone using the last of the milk or borrowing their frying pan and not cleaning it before they sit down to eat dinner.
+They pick fights for no reason, and you can't help but wonder whether they don't secretly enjoy it.

 You often find yourself being enlisted as their shoulder to cry on or moan at.
 But funnily enough, they never seem interested in listening to your problems when you're in need.

-The Drama King/Queen also tends to double up as the infamous passive aggressive flatmate more commonly known as the Post-it Note King/Queen.
+The Drama King/Queen also tends to double up as the infamous passive-aggressive flatmate more commonly known as the Post-it Note King/Queen.

-How to handle The Drama Queen/King
+How to deal with The Drama Queen/King housemate

 This is a bit of a tricky one.
 While some people undeniably overreact to things, others may be going through a tough time and it's best to consider that before losing your cool with them.